-Whilst the organised tradesmen out there will have things wrapped up well in advance, there will of course be those anxiously searching for receipts and whatnot as the deadline approaches.
+Whilst the organised tradespeople out there will have things wrapped up well in advance, there will of course be those anxiously searching for receipts and whatnot as the deadline approaches.

 8. Rained-off days in the winter

 Well, mostly the winter.
-But given the UK’s unpredictable climate, tradesmen are just as likely to be rained-off in autumn, spring and - as ridiculous as it seems - even summer.
+But given the UK’s unpredictable climate, tradesmen are just as likely to be rained-off in autumn, spring and – as ridiculous as it is – even summer.